xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 <KMeansImage selected={2} showSlider/>

-Storing 128 colors looks extremely close to the original image.
-And here we only store the 128\*3 bytes for each average color, then one byte for each pixel to index into the closest average color.
+Instead of 4,864,160 colors for the original image, we only store 128 colors now.

+Each pixel still needs to reference which of the 128 colors to use.
+So we still need to keep one byte per each pixel.
+Then when you need to access the pixel, you can use the number to index into the 128 colors.

-In total instead of 14,592,480 for the original image, we only store 128\*3 + 4,864,160 = 4,864,544 which is almost a 4x savings for something that looks very similar.
+To tally the space savings now, for the compressed image we store one number per pixel plus the 128 average colors which totals to 128\*3 + 4,864,160 = 4,864,544 bytes.

+Compared to the original of 14,592,480 bytes that is ~3 times smaller!

 :::note
 I've left out some information on how to compute these multiple averages.